IOStream-OpenEnd/MagikMoments/README.md

 - [ ] If one image have 2 faces, we will need to resolve that problem.

 - [ ] Next We will need an algorithm to classify that facial image according to emotion.
+- For more accuraccy, first we train ML on what are faces and what are not.
+Then we train on happy and not happy and finally predict

 - [ ] We will use array index to compare frames with images and get only those frames which are classified as happy.